magahet/ml4trading/mc3_p2/report.md

 ## Overview

-We will evaluate the use of machine learning algorithms on creating trading strategies.
+We will evaluate the use of machine learning algorithms in implementing trading strategies.
 Specifically, we will evaluate the use of KNN on forecasting future asset prices given a set of technical indicators.

 ### Regression Task